last updated May 3, 2019

 Like Chris Bruno, I’ve chosen texts from both Old and New Testaments, although with relatively more verses from the New.
 Instead of mainly individual verses, I’ve chosen longer passages to give more of the context, and I’ve arranged the texts in three groups to highlight Scripture as God’s story–God the Creator, Redeemer, and Sustainer.

-So what do you think of this exercise to choose 16 verses that communicate the message of Scripture?
+Writing/Reflection Prompt: What do you think of this exercise to choose 16 verses that communicate the message of Scripture?
 How would your list be the same or different from mine, or from Chris Bruno’s?
-Please leave your comment below.